Canada

 Authorized representative

-Foreign producers: May appoint an Ontario-based agent or a PRO to act on their behalf.
+Foreign producers: May appoint an Ontario-based agent or a Producer Responsibility Organization to act on their behalf.

 Reporting deadline